-It has long been rumoured that Charlie Cox’s crime-fighting lawyer Daredevil could finally make the jump from Netflix to the big screen in Spider-Man 3 – but we’re still agonisingly waiting for confirmation.
+It has long been rumoured that Charlie Cox’s crime-fighting lawyer Daredevil could finally make the jump from Netflix to the big screen in Spider-Man: No Way Home – but we’re still agonisingly waiting for confirmation.

 Back in April 2020, Cox responded to early speculation of his involvement with a firm rebuttal, even suggesting that Marvel could be recasting the role with another actor (via Comic Book).

-However, in December 2020, fresh reports emerged that Cox would appear in Spider-Man 3, accompanied by a flurry of all-new rumours that he could be in the running for a Disney Plus appearance.
+However, in December 2020, fresh reports emerged that Cox would appear in No Way Home, accompanied by a flurry of all-new rumours that he could be in the running for a Disney Plus appearance.

-Again, there’s no official word yet on the accuracy of these reports so you would be wise not to get your hopes up too high – although given how enthusiastic the response was on social media, it might be too late for that.
+Again, there’s no official word yet on the return of Daredevil so you would be wise not to get your hopes up too high – although given how enthusiastic the response was on social media, it might be too late for that.